sapphireduffy/KainosCareerLattice/README.md

 # Kainos Career Lattice
+An interactive, responsive and accessible application that allows Kainos employees users to view all the different departments, capabilities and job roles within Kainos.

 # Secret files
 All secret files must be moved to ther root directory of the project after cloning